NitiChavda/Virtual-Telecaller/README.md

 # Virtual-Telecaller
-This project implements an AI-driven virtual telecaller capable of handling real-time voice interactions with natural, human-like responses.
-It integrates:

-Speech Recognition for transcribing incoming audio,

-A fine-tuned Meta-Llama 3.2B-Instruct model for natural language understanding and intelligent dialogue generation,

-Text-to-Speech (TTS) for delivering fluent, lifelike responses.

-Designed for tasks such as customer support, lead generation, and appointment scheduling, this system operates 24/7, providing a scalable and cost-effective alternative to traditional telecalling.

 ---

+## Overview

+Virtual Telecaller is a web-based AI-powered voice assistant that handles real-time user interactions through a browser interface.
+It combines speech recognition for transcribing spoken queries, a fine-tuned Meta-LLaMA 3.2B-Instruct model for intelligent natural language responses, and text-to-speech (TTS) for delivering lifelike replies.
+Designed for customer support, lead generation, and appointment scheduling, it operates 24/7 as a scalable and cost-effective alternative to traditional telecalling systems.

 ## Live Demo
 https://github.com/user-attachments/assets/300d5828-e7e5-4558-b779-fc7fd03737ea